 The Audit Committee of the Board of Directors is responsible for providing independent, objective oversight of the Company's accounting functions and internal controls.
-Messrs.
-Desai, Leglise and Lagatta served on our Audit Committee during fiscal year 2012.
-Each member of the Audit Committee is an independent director.
+The Audit Committee is currently composed of Charles Cargile, Claude Leglise and Thomas Lagatta, each of whom have been determined by our Board of Directors to be independent directors.
 Management is responsible for internal controls and the financial reporting process.
 The independent registered public accountants are responsible for performing an independent audit of the Company's consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 The Audit Committee's responsibility is to monitor and oversee these processes.

-In fulfilling its responsibilities, the Audit Committee met with management and the independent registered public accounting firm to review and discuss our December 29, 2012 consolidated financial statements and our fiscal year 2012 interim consolidated financial statements, including the disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our most recent annual report on Form 10-K, any material changes in accounting policies used in preparing such consolidated financial statements prior to filing the annual report on Form 10-K or our quarterly reports on Form 10-Q with the SEC, and the items required to be discussed by Statement of Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1.
+In fulfilling its responsibilities, the Audit Committee met with management and the independent registered public accounting firm to review and discuss our December 28, 2013 consolidated financial statements and our fiscal year 2013 interim consolidated financial statements, including the disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our most recent annual report on Form 10-K, any material changes in accounting policies used in preparing such consolidated financial statements prior to filing the annual report on Form 10-K or our quarterly reports on Form 10-Q with the SEC, and the items required to be discussed by Statement of Auditing Standards No. 16, as amended (AICPA, Professional Standards, Vol. 1.
 AU section 380), with respect to annual consolidated financial statements, and Statement of Auditing Standards No. 100, as amended (AICPA, Professional Standards, Vol. 1.
 AU section 722), with respect to quarterly consolidated financial statements.